Azure/data-api-builder/docs/relationships.md

 - the `cardinality` is set to `one`
 - the created GraphQL field will return a scalar not a list

-Following the Book Series samples used before, a book can be in just one serie, so the relationship will be created using the following DAB CLI command:
+Following the Book Series samples used before, a book can be in just one series, so the relationship will be created using the following DAB CLI command:

 ```
 dab update book --relationship series --target.entity series --cardinality one